-You may review it promptly, and if it cannot be produced within 10 working days the public information officer will notify you in writing of the reasonable date and time when it will be available.
+- You may review it promptly, and if it cannot be produced within 10 business days the public information officer will notify you in writing of the reasonable date and time when it will be available.

 B. Information that may be withheld due to an exception

-- Request an Attorney General opinion and state which exceptions apply;
+1. Request an Attorney General Letter Decision and state which exceptions apply;

-The Attorney General must issue an opinion no later than the 45th working day from the day after the attorney general received the request for a decision.
-The attorney general may request an additional 10 working day extension.
+- The Attorney General must issue a decision no later than the 45th business day from the day after the attorney general received the request for a decision.
+The Attorney General may request an additional 10 business day extension.

-Governmental bodies may not ask the Attorney General to "reconsider" an opinion.
+- Governmental bodies may not ask the Attorney General to "reconsider" a decision.

 Cost of Records